 All of us face times when aspects of our lives become overwhelming.
 G'mach enables individuals to reach out to those in need, creating a human safety net to cushion us when we occasionally fall from the high wire where many of us lead our lives.
 The word "G'mach" stands for the phrase "Gemilut Chasadim" (גְּמִילוּת חֲסָדִים) which translates to "acts of loving kindness."
 The tradition of G'mach is integral to Judaism, and participating in any way is a mitzvah.
 PSJC's G'mach includes Bikkur Cholim - visiting the sick.
 In addition to our work with those who are ill and in need, PSJC provides a Hevra Kadisha (חֶבְרָה קַדִישָא) - a sacred fellowship whose members lovingly cleanse, dress, lay out and watch over the bodies of the dead until burial.
 For more information, please click on the link.

-Among our many contributions are:
+Among our many activities are:

 Providing the community with details about the death of a PSJC or family member, such as funeral and shiva information.